NDaruwalla/portfolio/README.md

 * Upon hover the application's image is larger in size than the others
 * When the application image is clicked the deployed application renders in the browser
 * The page is responsive to various screens and devices and the layout adapts to various viewports
+* A favicon is displayed in the browser tab

 ## Deployed application